 - a.
 Alterations, changes, modifications, remodeling and/or renovating, or tampering is prohibited, including but not limited to: painting of the unit, tampering with the electrical, mechanical, HVAC, or fire system fixtures in the unit or public areas, installing in-line water purification systems, installing appliances, mounting personal belongings (TVs, exercise equipment, poles, etc.) installing a door or area camera, or a door or area lock - b.
 All fixtures that are installed become part of the premises and therefore property of the Department of Housing and Residential Education. - c.
-Tampering with, or removal of blinds, windows, or window screens from any part of the building is prohibited. - d.
+Tampering with, or removal of blinds, windows, window screens, or window limiters from any part of the building is prohibited. - Window limiters in Coyote Village only allow windows to be opened up to 4 inches for safety purposes.
+Limiters may not be adjusted or tampered with to allow more clearance than - ii.
+Within Coyote Village it is prohibited for a bed to be placed directly next to any window. - d.
 Residents shall not install or place any construction equipment or conduct construction of any type on the grounds or in the buildings. - e.
 Resident use of external outlets on residential buildings is prohibited.